 This report refers to the portfolio of IMMOFINANZ Group.
 To enable a meaningful analysis, the portfolio has been presented as a whole and split into segments in line with the structure of our financial reporting.
 In the EPRA tables, the indicators are presented separately according to our two main portfolio sectors, "office" and "retail" as well as by segment.
-Further information can be found in the table on pages 128ff.
+Further information can be found in the tables on EPRA Sustainability Performance Measures (Environment).
 Due to different calculation methods and reference values, the ESRS and EPRA figures may differ.